jayqi/failed-build-issue-action/README.md

 ## Title and Body Templates

-This action accepts title and body templates to use when creating new issues or comments.
+This action accepts title and body templates to use when creating new issues or comments through the `title-template` and `body-template` parameters, respectively.

 These templates can render data from the GitHub Actions run context using [mustache.js](https://github.com/janl/mustache.js/).
 For example, to render the run number, use the double-curly-brace mustache syntax: `{{runNumber}}`.
 See the attributes of the [`Context` class](https://github.com/actions/toolkit/blob/main/packages/github/src/context.ts) in actions/toolkit for available context variables that you can use.
 For documention on the environment variables used to populate the context, see the documentation for GitHub Actions' [default environment variables](https://docs.github.com/en/actions/learn-github-actions/variables#default-environment-variables).

+If you need to inject data that isn't available from the context object within the Javascript, you can also use the GitHub Actions [expressions](https://docs.github.com/en/actions/learn-github-actions/expressions) and [workflow run context](https://docs.github.com/en/actions/learn-github-actions/contexts) to generate the strings that you pass to this action as a title or body template.

 ## Comments vs. New Issues